-Section 7 of the NLRA provides employees a wide range of rights to engage in union and collective activities.
+The NLRB's 3-2 ruling in The Guard Publishing Company, d/b/a The Register Guard deals with Sections 7 and 8 of the National Labor Relations Act (NLRA).
+Section 7 provides employees a wide range of rights to engage in union and collective activities.
 In addition to organizing, Section 7 protects employees who take part in grievances, on-the-job protests, picketing, and strikes.
-Section 8 of the NLRA prohibits union unfair labor practices, which include, among other things, Employer interference, restraint, or coercion directed against union or collective activity (Section 8(a)(1)); employer domination of unions (Section 8(a)(2)); Employer discrimination against employees who take part in union or collective activities (Section 8(a)(3)); Employer retaliation for filing unfair-labor-practice charges or cooperating with the NLRB (Section 8(a)(4)); and Employer refusal to bargain in good faith with union representatives (Section 8(a)(5)).
+Section 8 of the NLRA prohibits union unfair labor practices, which include, among other things, employer interference, restraint, or coercion directed against union or collective activity; employer domination of unions; employer discrimination against employees who take part in union or collective activities; employer retaliation for filing unfair-labor-practice charges or cooperating with the NLRB; and employer refusal to bargain in good faith with union representatives.

-In its opinion in The Guard Publishing, the NLRB addressed three issues: (i) whether a policy that prohibited the use of email for all non-job-related solicitations interfered or restrained employees in the exercise of their Section 7 rights and, therefore, violated Section 8(a)(1) of the NLRA; (ii) whether enforcement of the company policy against union-related emails, while allowing some personal emails, was discriminatory under Section 8(a)(1) and (3) of the NLRA; and (iii) whether the Company's insistence on bargaining for a proposal that would prohibit the use of email for union business was a violation of Section 8(a)(5) of the NLRA.
+In its opinion in The Guard, the NLRB addressed three issues: (i) whether a policy that prohibited the use of email for all non-job-related solicitations interfered or restrained employees in the exercise of their Section 7 rights and, therefore, violated Section 8(a)(1) of the NLRA; (ii) whether enforcement of the company policy which prohibited union-related emails, but allowed some personal emails, was discriminatory under Section 8(a)(1) and (3) of the NLRA; and (iii) whether the Company's insistence on bargaining for a proposal that would prohibit the use of email for union business was a violation of Section 8(a)(5) of the NLRA.